zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

 ### What Do You Need?

 * This workshop requires an **Oracle Cloud account**.
-You may use your own cloud account or you can get a Free Trial account as described in the <!-- Prerequisites--> [Get Started with Oracle Cloud](?lab=get-started-oracle-cloud) lab in the **Contents** menu on the left side of this page. <!-- FIND OUT ABOUT RENAMING THAT TO "GET STARTED WITH ORACLE CLOUD"-->
+You may use your own cloud account or you can get a Free Trial account as described in the <!-- Prerequisites--> [Get Started with Oracle Cloud](?lab=get-started-oracle-cloud) lab in the **Contents** menu on the left side of this page.

 * Any operating system command shell containing **Secure Shell (SSH)** and **Secure Copy (SCP)**.
 You can also use the open source PuTTY network file transfer application.
 See PuTTY documentation for instructions.